 Workforce Service Centre in Worcester

-When the trustee vacancy was announced I had only been with Liaison for a couple of weeks, and I immediately knew that this was a brilliant opportunity for me to become a part of something bigger than myself and to commit to a cause that can have a huge impact.
+When a trustee vacancy was announced I had only been with Liaison for a couple of weeks, but I immediately knew that this was an opportunity for me to become a part of something life changing by committing to a cause that would have a huge impact on young lives.

-I am a keen traveller and have been lucky enough to visit many wonderful places in the world.
-As a Liaison Amani trustee I would love to go Tanzania one day and meet the children that all of our fundraising efforts go towards helping.
+A keen traveller, I have been lucky enough to visit many wonderful places in the world.
+As a Liaison Amani trustee I would also love to visit Tanzania one day and meet the children that all of our fundraising efforts go towards helping.

-I am a firm believer in everything that this charity stands for.
+As a new mother myself, I am a firm believer in everything that this charity stands. for.
 Every child deserves a good start in life and I am honoured to be involved in this mission.